kotborealis/patchouli/readme.md

 * `--concat=[build.md]` --- concat files into specified file and then compile it
 * `--keep-concat` --- keep concatenated file
 * `--keep-tex` --- keep tex file

+## Init

+`patchouli init` let's you init project with some of the files from `resources`.
+This needs to be reworked a bit.